ORTools4MTEX/ORTools/README.md

   -  hPlane         - @Miller     = Habit plane
   -  statistics     - @Container  = Statistics of fitting
 - Options
-  -  minClusterSize - minimum number of pixels required for trace computation (default: 100)
-  -  Radon          - Radon based algorithm (pixel data used)
+  -  Radon          - Radon based algorithm (ebsd pixel data used)
-  -  Fourier        - Fourier based algorithm (pixel data used)
+  -  Fourier        - Fourier based algorithm (ebsd pixel data used)
+  -  Calliper       - Shortest calliper based algorithm (grain data used)
   -  Shape          - Characteristic grain shape based algorithm (grain data used)
   -  Hist           - Circular histogram based algorithm (grain data used)
+  -  minClusterSize - Minimum number of pixels required for trace determination (default = 100)
+  -  reliability    - Minimum value of accuracy in determined traces used to compute the habit plane (varies from 0 to 1, default = 0.5)
+  -  colormap       - Defines the colormap to display the variants (default =  jet)
+  -  noScalebar     - Remove scalebar from maps
+  -  noFrame        - Remove frame around maps
+  -  plotTraces     - Logical used to plot the trace & habit plane output

 ---